 Lithuanians passion - basketball

 Our National Library, named after the author of the first Lithuanian book, Martynas Mažvydas, has been recently renewed and the locals couldn't be happier and more excited about it!
 Grab your book or buy a book about Vilnius (check the recommendations here ↓ below) and hide from the rain at the local library.
 There is a cafe inside, so you can also grab a coffee.

 - Vilnius.
 Wilno.
 Vilna.
 Three Short Stories - a wonderful history and fiction blend by Kristina Sabaliauskaitė;

 - Vilnius: City of Strangers - the fascinating history of our capital city by Laimonas Briedis;

 - Vilnius Poker - called one of the best Lithuanian books ever, it's a novel about the Soviet era in Vilnius.

 So, don't get disappointed if it rains during your stay in Vilnius - your trip is far from ruined.
-Whatever you choose to do on a rainy day in Vilnius, we truly hope it will help you see our capital city in a different, yet lovely light.
+Just choose one, two or more recommendations on what to do in Vilnius.
+Whatever you choose to do on a rainy day in Vilnius, we truly hope it will help you to see our capital city in a different, yet lovely light.
 As they say, you can't have a rainbow without a little rain!
 Just grab your raincoat and umbrella and jump to a rainy adventure in Vilnius!